Posted February 26, 2016

 LookingGlass recently announced the rollout of additions to an entire ecosystem created to address this problem and enhance threat mitigation.
 This includes updates to the existing LookingGlass DNS Defender® and LookingGlass NetDefender.

-- LookingGlass DNS Defender® – dynamic threat defense integrated into the DNS infrastructure to block communication between embedded Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. and command and control (C2) servers using access control lists provisioned by LookingGlass ScoutVision or the customer.
+- LookingGlass DNS Defender® – dynamic threat defense integrated into the DNS infrastructure to block communication between embedded Malware: Software that is intended to damage or disable computers and computer systems. and command and control (C2) servers using access control lists provisioned by LookingGlass ScoutVision or the customer.

 The entire LookingGlass threat-centric mitigation portfolio is available on a new CS-4000E 40Gbps network security appliance.